-And scientists believe naval sonar has caused mass strandings of dolphins and whales.
+- Noise: Scientists believe the U.S. Navy's sonar causes mass strandings of dolphins and whales.

-The HSUS works on many fronts to make the oceans safer homes for marine life.
+The HSUS works on many fronts to protect the marine life from these pollutants.

 News & Events